 As of the date hereof, we employ two individuals, including Mr. David C. Olson and Ms. Barbara Petrinsky, the President/Treasurer and the Secretary, respectively, of EasyWeb, on a part-time basis.
 Both Mr. Olson and Ms. Petrinsky are considered to be key to our business success.
-No cash compensation has been awarded to, earned by or paid to either of the foregoing or Mr. Thomas M. Vickers, a director of EasyWeb together with Mr. Olson, for all services rendered in all capacities through December 31, 2001.
+No cash compensation has been awarded to, earned by or paid to either of the foregoing or Mr. Thomas M. Vickers, a director of EasyWeb together with Mr. Olson, for all services rendered in all capacities through December 31, 2002.
 Mr. Vickers has received 200,000 shares of our common stock in consideration for agreeing to serve as a director of EasyWeb.
 We do not anticipate that he will be awarded any cash compensation for the foreseeable future.
 For the foreseeable future, Mr. David C. Olson and Ms. Barbara Petrinsky will receive no compensation in any form for their services performed in the capacities as our executive officers and/or directors.
 It is anticipated that at such time, if ever, as EasyWeb's financial position permits, assuming that we are successful in raising additional funds through equity and/or debt financing and/or generating a sufficient level of revenue from operations, Mr. Olson and Ms. Petrinsky will receive reasonable salaries and other appropriate compensation, such as bonuses, coverage under medical and/or life insurance benefit plans and participation in stock option and/or other profit sharing or pension plans, for services as executive officers of EasyWeb and Messrs.
 Olson and Vickers may receive fees for their attendance at meetings of the Board of Directors.
-Mr. Olson and Ms. Petrinsky devote up to 25% of their time and effort to the business and affairs of EasyWeb and Mr. Vickers devotes only such time as is necessary for him to perform his responsibilities as a director of EasyWeb.
+Mr. Olson and Ms. Petrinsky devote up to 25 percent of their time and effort to the business and affairs of EasyWeb and Mr. Vickers devotes only such time as is necessary for him to perform his responsibilities as a director of EasyWeb.
 See Part I, Item 2.
-"Description of Property," for a description of the Agreement for Administrative company of which Mr. Olson is the President, a director of EasyWeb and Summit, an affiliated company of which Mr. Olson is t
+"Description of Property," for a description of the Agreement for Administrative Support dated March 11, 1999, between EasyWeb and Summit, an affiliated company of which Mr. Olson is the President, a director and a controlling shareholder, and subsequent agreements pursuant to which we paid Summit the sum of \$13,509 through December 31, 2002, for use of office space and administrative and technical support services at Summit Financial Relation's offices.
+As the sole shareholder of Summit, Mr. Olson benefited indirectly from these payments.
+See Part 3, Item 12.
+Summit, Mr. Olson benefited indirectly from these payments.
+See Part 3, item 12.
+"Certain Relationships and Related Transactions," for detailed information relating to our issuance on March 11, 1999, to Mr. Olson and Robert Zappa, a former director of EasyWeb, of 1,600,000 shares, and 800,000 shares, of our common stock, respectively, in consideration for the payment of \$2,500 and \$1,500 in cash (approximately \$.002 per share), respectively, the issuance on December 7, 2001, of 200,000 shares to Mr. Thomas M. Vickers as consideration for his agreement to serve on the board of directors of EasyWeb, the issuance on December 7, 2001, of 150,000 shares to Mr. Olson and Summit as consideration for working capital advances, and common stock sold to Mr. Olson and Ms. Petrinsky during January 2002.